What I Wish I Knew Before Studying Abroad in London

 London is one of the most expensive cities in the world, which means high prices on everything from rent to your favorite takeaway.

-Part of my issue with my lowly summer budget after room and board were paid is that live in rural Clemson, South Carolina, is nowhere near in line with the cost of living in London.
+Part of my issue with my lowly summer budget after room and board were paid is that living in rural Clemson, South Carolina, is nowhere near in line with the cost of living in London.

 My weekly grocery bill would run nearly twice what it was in Clemson, even when I was buying basics like sandwich bread, fruit, pasta, and the like.